iaincollins/icarus/README.md

 ## Requirements

 The self-contained installer is around 20 MB and has no dependancies.
-If you are running an older but supported release of Windows, any missing run time dependancies will be automatically and transparently installed by the bundled Microsft installer.
+If you are running an older but supported release of Windows, any missing dependancies will be automatically installed.

-* Windows 10 or newer is required.
+* Windows 10 or newer required.
 * No dependancies are required to install the application.
-* No manual configuration or setup is required to use the application.
+* No manual configuration or setup is required, it will automatically find your game data.
 * No additional diskspace is required to store game data.
 Recent game data is loaded in to memory when launched and streamed in real time when the game is active, it is not persisted or cached to disk.

 ### Notes